SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 ### Using the Dremio UI

 You can use the Dremio UI to interactively run queries against the data lake.
-See below section [Refining offloaded Cumulocity IoT data](/datahub/working-with-datahub/#refining-offloaded) for more details.
+See the section [Refining offloaded Cumulocity IoT data](/datahub/working-with-datahub/#refining-offloaded) for more details.

 ### Connecting via JDBC

 If you have a Java client, you can use JDBC to run SQL queries against the data lake.
-You have to download the [Dremio JDBC driver](https://www.dremio.com/drivers/).
+You must download the [Dremio JDBC driver](https://www.dremio.com/drivers/).
 You can obtain the JDBC connection string and the required driver version from {{< product-c8y-iot >}} DataHub by clicking the **JDBC** icon in the **Quick links** section of the **Home** page.
 When setting up your JDBC client, use as username and password the credentials from your Dremio account.

 For additional JDBC settings of Dremio see also the associated [Dremio documentation](https://docs.dremio.com/drivers/dremio-jdbc-driver.html).